FeruYasu/contract-creation-kommo/README.md

   - Stores in specific Google Drive folder
   - Shares with team members automatically
   - Gets shareable link
+- **Autentique Integration**: Automatically sends contracts for signature
+  - Exports Google Doc as PDF
+  - Creates document on Autentique with multiple signers
+  - Sandbox mode for testing
+  - Stores signature links in Kommo
 - **Kommo Integration**: Posts document link back as note in lead
 - **Serverless**: Deploys to Vercel with no server management